26 Jan 2012

 Other than the slight difference in colour, everything else lies in the taste.
 Needless to say, the Pork + Beef meatballs tasted much better.
 It could be my imagination; simply because I know there was pork in it and hence it influenced my tastebuds.

-Argue whatever you like, it’s just much better with pork! :dd
+Argue whatever you like, it’s just much better with pork! :DD

 But if I really had to describe it, I’ll say that the meatballs were more flavourful & moist, thanks to the fat from the pork meat.